Your Guide to Caring for Russian Blue Kittens

 Step 4: Schedule and Continue Veterinary Care

-Wellness exam within first week home
+A wellness exam within the first week at home

 Fecal testing if recommended